-Effective October 1, 2022, newly hired regular, full-time lay employees as well as those wishing to make changes to their voluntary benefits during open enrollment are expected to visit Dayforce to receive their enrollment invitations via their Dayforce Message Center and enroll or make changes online through the

-Benefits menu; paper enrollments will not be accepted.
+Newly hired regular, full-time lay employees as well as those wishing to make changes to their voluntary benefits during open enrollment are expected to visit Dayforce to receive their enrollment invitations via their Dayforce Message Center and enroll or make changes online through the Benefits menu; paper enrollments will not be accepted.

 At this time, employees changing to full-time status or who have a qualifying life event will enroll in or change their voluntary benefits by paper enrollment submission to the Employee Benefits Office.
+Effective September 15, 2023, these enrollments will be done online through the Dayforce Benefits menu.